puppetlabs/puppet-docs/README.md

 This code is a bit of a mess, because it's not really in its final form.
 I'm planning to integrate it into our improved references generator at some point, once that... starts... existing?

+Also, it needs the `git` gem.
+There's a Gemfile so you can use Bundler to run everything, or you can just install that one gem globally.

 Anyway, for now the interface to this is:

 1. Check out this repo.